openzipkin-attic/zipkin-sparkstreaming/sparkstreaming-job/README.md

 Configuration properties can be set via commandline parameters, system properties or any other alternative [supported by Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html).

 Here are the relevant setting and a short description.
-Properties all have a prefix of "zipkin.sparkstreaming"
+With the exception of "zipkin.log-level", properties all have a prefix of "zipkin.sparkstreaming"

 Property | Default | Description
 --- | --- | ---
-master | `local[*]` | The spark master used for this job. `local[*]` means run on-demand w/o connecting to a cluster. jars | the exec jar | Indicates which jars to distribute to the cluster. conf | "spark.ui.enabled=false", "spark.akka.logLifecycleEvents=true" | Overrides the properties used to create a SparkConf batch-duration | 10000 | The time interval in millis at which streaming data will be divided into batches
+zipkin.log-level | info | Logging level for the category "zipkin".
+Set to debug for details. master | `local[*]` | The spark master used for this job. `local[*]` means run on-demand w/o connecting to a cluster. jars | the exec jar | Indicates which jars to distribute to the cluster. conf | "spark.ui.enabled=false" | Overrides the properties used to create a SparkConf batch-duration | 10000 | The time interval in millis at which streaming data will be divided into batches

 Ex. to manually control spark conf, add properties prefixed with `zipkin.sparkstreaming.conf`: